 There's so much research on the benefits of nature for mental health that it's difficult to summarize.
-This is a selective overview, but I'd be glad to send you a more detailed review if you're interested.
+This is a selective overview of the research on ecotherapy, but I'd be glad to send you a more detailed review if you're interested.
 I'll look at three areas of research:

 - How spending time in nature benefits mental health and wellbeing;

 - How ecotherapy can help with specific mental health issues.

 Benefits to mental health and wellbeing